MileHacker Logo

 Street Food Safety Tip

 Do not hesitate to try street food.
-Choose stalls with long lines of locals and high turnover.
+Choose stalls with long lines of the local population and high turnover.

 • Indicates fresh, safe, and delicious food.